 - Patients previously treated with the Alair System should not be retreated in the same area(s).
 No clinical data are available studying the safety and/or effectiveness of repeat treatments.

 Patients should not be treated while the following conditions are present:

 - Asthma exacerbation or changing dose of systemic corticosteroids for asthma (up or down) in the past 14 days

 - As with other bronchoscopic procedures, patients should stop taking anticoagulants, antiplatlet agents, aspirin and NSAIDS before the procedure with physician guidance.

-Bronchial thermoplasty for the treatment of asthma is considered investigational.
+Bronchial thermoplasty is considered investigational for the treatment of asthma and all other indications.

 Procedure Codes and Billing Guidelines:

 - To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.